mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 # Pomodoro 10: 1/3/2023 415PM - 440PM

-- ⚠ Resolve failing test for printing gameboard starting message
+- ✅ Resolve failing test for printing gameboard starting message
 - ⚠ US3
   - ⚠ Create test to check that square gets marked with appropriate number of squares.

+# Pomodoro 11: 1/3/2023 445PM - 510PM

-  -
+- ✅ US3
+  - ✅ Create test to check that square gets marked with appropriate number of squares.

 ## Legend